 But don’t just take our word for it.
 See for yourself:

-These 100 accounts are all run by individual people and meet these four criteria:
+These accounts — numbering 148 in total — are all run by individual people and meet these four criteria:

 - They are active on Twitter, and their tweets often focus on China news.